 the mere saathi kai,

 Raj Kapoor – who had worked free for the film and Mukesh were his only supporters in those dark days.

 His health suffered in this setback.
-On December 13, 1966, he was told to get admitted in hospital.
-While on the way to hospital, Shailendra and his wife stopped over at Raj Kapoor’s cottage where the showman reminded his friend that he was still to complete the theme song for Mera naam joker.
+On December 13, 1966, he was told to get admitted in the hospital.
+While on the way to the hospital, Shailendra and his wife stopped over at Raj Kapoor’s cottage where the showman reminded his friend that he was still to complete the theme song for Mera naam joker.
 The lyricist jokingly told Raj to finish off his next day’s Tamasha.
 (Raj’s birthday fell on December 14.)
 But that song was never to be completed by the great man.
 On December 14, 1966, Shailendra left the world for his final journey.
-That incomplete song was finally completed by his son Shailey Shailendra and still ranks as one of the all time greats.
+That incomplete song was finally completed by his son Shailey Shailendra and still ranks as one of the all-time greats.
 That song was Jeena yahan, marna yahan, iske siwa jaana kahan!

 Such was a strange twist in the tale that Teesri kasam – the same movie which had brought the doomsday and finally death for Shailendra, then went on to win ‘President’s Gold Medal’ and also became a commission earner.

 His songs with their rich human values will keep his memories lingering on.
 Maybe that’s what he meant when he wrote these lines in Anari –